2017 Guatemala orphanage fire: Aftermath

 Human rights advocates condemned various officials—including president Morales, the Attorney General, and the Secretary of Social Welfare—for failing to address the complaints about abuse of all kinds at the orphanage.
 A spokesman for the president instead placed blame on the court system.

 Several members of the Congress of Guatemala called for the dismissal of Carlos Rodas, the Secretary of Social Welfare.
 Meanwhile, the Public Prosecutor began a criminal investigation of the events, collecting evidence including video from surveillance cameras at the home.

 On 11 March, hundreds of people protested in Guatemala City against the perceived negligence, corruption and ineptitude of the Guatemalan government.
 Protestors walked through the streets of the city reading the names and ages of the girls who died.
 Chants included "it was the state," and "it wasn't an accident, it was an execution."

 On the same day as the protests, Rodas resigned as Secretary of Social Welfare.
 President Morales announced he would "remove the line of command" at the safe home, and the Deputy Secretary of Social Welfare and the director of the home were both dismissed shortly after the fire.

 Arrests

 On 13 March, Guatemalan authorities announced the arrests of former secretary Carlos Rodas, former deputy secretary Anahí Keller, and former director of the safe home Santos Torres.
 Criminal charges against them included wrongful death, mistreatment of minors, and negligence.
-In June, two police officers, were also charged for crimes related to the fire.
+In June, two police officers were also charged for crimes related to the fire.

+On 12 August 2025, Rodas and five other officials were convicted and sentenced to up to 25 years on charges of manslaughter and abuse of authority over the fire.
+The court also recommended an investigation against former president Morales for ordering police to work at the facility housing minors who had not committed any crimes.